soulthidapo/soulthidapo.github.io/index.md

 Course: Advanced Machine Learning

 **Project description:**
 To determine if a bank has seen a significant decline in credit card usage, analyze the provided data to understand how profitable credit cards are due to various fees.
-Build a predictive model that identifies patterns
+Build a predictive model that identifies patterns and customer characteristics to help the bank ensure appropriate fee structures.

+Skills & Tools Covered: EDA, Data pre-processing, Model building - Bagging and Random Forest,  Boosting, Model Turnning, Model Performance Evaluation and Improvement, Business Recommendations